-If the controller receives a signal that the charger interlock is activated while the vehicle is being driven, the controller registers a lockout fault.
+If the controller receives a signal that the charger interlock is activated while the vehicle is being driven, the controller registers a lockout fault and may prevent the vehicle from operating.

 What it means: This is a symptom, not a cause.
 The controller should only see charger interlock activated when the charger's DC cord (external charger) is connected to the vehicle or AC cord (onboard charger) is connected to an AC outlet.
+One possible cause is failure of the 10k ohm resistor in the charger interlock circuit.

-What to do: Clear the Fault History in the IQDM.
+What to do: Clear the Fault History in the CDT.
 If the fault does not return and the car operates normally, do not replace the controller.
 If the fault continues to occur, inspect and test the charger interlock circuit.
-See Test Procedure 10 - Charger Interlock on page 13-25.
+See Test Procedure 10 - Charger Interlock on page 12-26.
+If the 10k ohm resistor has failed, replace resistor.
 If no problems are found in the charger interlock circuit, replace the controller.